 She explained that the toxicological report indicating 68.8 per cent concentration in Captain Luke Oyugi’s blood should also have been validated against other scientific parameters including blood sampling from all the victims of the crash to rule out the possibility of in flight inhalation of a poisonous gas.

 She had been called to give expert opinion on the autopsy reports presented at the commission and issue an overview on the possible cause of death of the victims.

-Be Informed of the Latest Jobs in Kenya
+Be Informed of the Latest Newspaper Reports in Tanzania

 Build a Free Website Here